Pusty/writeups/PwnThyBytesCTF2019/README.md

 f.close()
 ```

-To start with the trace I looked at what decides whether a "NO" is entered and found out that the lower half of the registers r8, r9, r10, r12, r13, r14 and r15 are compared to their upper half and if all of them match "YE" is written to stdout.
+To start with the trace I looked at what decides whether a "NO" is written and found out that the lower half of the registers r8, r9, r10, r12, r13, r14 and r15 are compared to their upper half and if all of them match "YE" is printed instead.

 Example of the comparison of upper and lower half of the registers: